EarthToAbigail/SonicPi-Workshops/Loops-and-Threads/Exercises.md

 Now our beat is playing 4 times without the need for us to type 4 times the same thing :sunglasses:

-### Live loops
+### Live loops :repeat:

 Live loops are a special kind of loop that exists only in SonicPi and allows us to **repeat something infinitely** until we decide to stop it.
 What makes it so special is that these loops also allow us to change them without needing to stop the music.

-To create a live loop we can use the keyword `live_loop` followed by `:` and a name for our loop (can be anything but which doesn't have spaces).
+To create a live loop we can use the keyword `live_loop` followed by `:` and **a name for our loop** (can be anything which doesn't have white spaces).
 On a new line we put the code we want to repeat followed by another new line and the keyword `end`, like so:

 ```
 live_loop :myNewBeat do